Oh, No! Why Is My Cat Throwing Up Again?

 Vomiting is a side effect of many antibiotics and some pain medications.
 Methimazole, the drug used most often to treat hyperthyroidism in cats, can also cause vomiting.
 If your cat throws up frequently while on medication, discontinue the medicine and contact your veterinarian.

-Probiotics for cats or even a spoonful of plain yogurt added to wet food can help with the vomiting caused by antibiotics.
+Probiotics for cats or even a spoonful of plain yogurt can help with the vomiting caused by antibiotics.
+Add the probiotics to the cat's wet food.

 Toxins And Parasites